febo/pinocchio/README.md

 ### 🚪 `lazy_entrypoint!`

-To use the `lazy_entrypoint`, use the following in your entrypoint definition:
+To use the `lazy_entrypoint!` macro, use the following in your entrypoint definition:
 ```rust
 use pinocchio::{
   lazy_entrypoint,